Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Introduction

 Even though there have been some researches mentioning or summarizing DCF-based object tracking \cite{wu2015TPAMI,Liu2020CIS}, they paid little attention to UAV-based aerial tracking scenes (which is more complex, challenging, and resource-limited).
 Besides, until now, most studies reviewing UAV in the field of remote sensing have either been general reviews concerning the applications of the UAV platform \cite{nex2014AG,adao2017RS}, or detailed strategies used to control UAV \cite{Chand2017ICEECCOT,Hu2017ICUS}, which all do not focus on robust, accurate, and real-time tracking methods under complex scenes onboard UAV.

-To the best of our knowledge, there exist very few reviews about UAV real-time tracking in recent years, let along focusing on the performance of DCF-based trackers in UAV scenarios.
+To the best of our knowledge, there exist very few reviews about UAV real-time tracking in recent years, let alone focusing on the performance of DCF-based trackers in UAV scenarios.
 In other words, a systematic and comprehensive review concerning the DCF-based tracking algorithms applied to the UAV platform has not yet been conducted.
 DCF-based trackers have been utilized widely in the UAV tracking community, and the quantity of the related publications is currently increasing remarkably, so it appears that a systematic summary and analysis is necessary to get a comprehensive and objective understanding of the superiority and practicability of DCF for UAV tracking.
 Therefore, this work is conducted to offer an overall review of the DCF-based tracking algorithms in the past decade, introducing their special contributions.
 This work also performed extensive experiments and analyzed the advanced representative DCF-based trackers on various authoritative UAV benchmarks \cite{mueller2016ECCV,du2018ECCV,li2017AAAI,du2019ICCVW} to demonstrate their reliability and superiority in aerial tracking.
 Extensive experiment results confirm the excellence of the DCF-based algorithms in UAV tracking and even more exciting prospects can be expected for DCF in UAV tracking.
-Key bottlenecks and potential directions are also indicated in this work, guiding further researches into DCF for UAV tracking.
+Based on the results, we also give key bottlenecks of the DCF-based methods.
+Besides, the brilliant DCF-based trackers \cite{Huang2019ICCV,Li2020CVPR} are also implemented on a typical CPU-based onboard PC, \textit{i.e.}, Intel NUC8i7HVK, to achieve the UAV tracking tests.
+Potential directions are also indicated in this work, guiding further researches into DCF for UAV tracking.